Origin

 Adaptability

-Structure should follow the work more often than the work is forced to bend to the structure.
+Structure should follow changing work more often than work is forced to contort itself around stale reporting containers.

 Fairness

-Maintenance, coordination, and invisible labor should not depend on who is willing to absorb them quietly.
+Maintenance, coordination, and invisible labor should not depend on who is willing to absorb them quietly or whose manager happens to notice.

 Important boundary